mitra42/corona-tracker/README.md

 The location-tracker version doesnt have the virality, but its easy of participation and saturation of Covid news may make it easy to get out there.

+The API based versions have the advantage of using apps people probably already have.

 ### Technology

+#### API version
+The user accesses the website, identifies which exervise trackers they have, and can follow links to install one if they have none.
+After that point the system will access the data via the tracker's API.
+At worst case we'd copy the data from the tracker's API and pre-process for searching.

+#### Location tracking version
+A web page runs a Javascript loop, which fetches location from the browser.
+It runs a quick algorithm to see if its a "new" location, and if so sends a single packet to the backend.

 #### QR version
 QR code gets a URL - URL contains a random number for the code.
 Location is tracked at same time, giving us two ways to get a place.

-#### Location tracking version
-A web page runs a Javascript loop, which fetches location from the browser.
-It runs a quick algorithm to see if its a "new" location, and if so sends a single packet to the backend.

 #### Both

-We can use registration, cookies, or browser fingerprinting to identify a person.
-We encourage registration to allow for notifications, but don't require it in order to reduce privacy concerns (especially in oppressive regimes)
+At first use, we generate a unique id, and either store that in browser local storage or use a cookie.

+The customer can optionally register, and add notification information.
+This is fully optional to allow for privacy concerns that may vary from place to place.

+If the person isn't registered, then they can visit the webpage to get updates.

 Matching contacts is a bit harder, can start naive and add some AI once we find someone once we find people who know what they are